SolomonAmaning/Vehicle-detection-system/README.md

 # Vehicle-detection-system
-This project was part of autonomous vehicle detection systems.
+This project was part of autonomous vehicle object detection systems.
 I worked on the vehicle detection part using YOLO v4